 A hallmark of Corbett’s research approach is adapting perspectives and methods from other disciplines.
 Early in his career, Corbett was one of the first researchers to model the conflicting interests of supply chain participants using game theory.
-He is among the pioneers studying environmental issues in operations and supply chains, which continues to be his main focus.
-More recently, Corbett is beginning to study operations of small businesses and entrepreneurs, another relatively unexplored area in operations management.
+He is among the pioneers studying sustainability in operations and supply chains, which continues to be his main focus.

 “There’s a growing interest in environmental and social ‘behaviors’ or strategies,” Corbett says.
 “I’d like to see a lot more focus on quantitative measurement of environmental and social impacts in the academic literature.”
-Working with CDP (formerly the Carbon Disclosure Project) in London, the leading collector of data on firms’ greenhouse gas emissions and climate change strategies, Corbett and colleagues are analyzing the carbon footprint in global supply chains of large firms to identify opportunities for cleaner, more sustainable processes.
+Working with London-based CDP (formerly the Carbon Disclosure Project), the leading collector of data on firms’ greenhouse gas emissions and climate change strategies, Corbett and colleagues analyzed the carbon footprint in global supply chains of large firms to identify opportunities for cleaner, more sustainable processes.
 “Just measuring something like carbon footprint will often lead to improvements,” he says.

 Corbett has worked with teams of MBA students to study emerging areas such as green building, carbon footprinting in global firms and eco-labeling, and with Ph.D. students on many of his research projects.
-In the classroom, Corbett’s objective is to get students to think about processes, no matter what they do or where they do it — though in 21st-century technology, once-familiar processes, like a physical assembly line, take the “invisible” form of information and ideas.
+In the classroom, Corbett’s objective is to get students to think about processes.
 “There’s a very strong connection in my mind between quality of management in general and good understanding of operations and processes.
 And the beauty of operations is that some things don’t change.”

 Ph.D.
 Production and Operations Management, 1996, INSEAD